Review of the Glock Model 43 subcompact

 By Michael R. Grigsby

-The Glock Model 43 is a subcompact version of the larger Glock Model 19 and the compact Glock Model 26, only with a single stack magazine.
+Somerset, Kentucky---The Glock Model 43 is a subcompact version of the larger Glock Model 19 and the compact Glock Model 26, only with a single-stack magazine.
 This is the latest version of the Glock pistols to be introduced in the US Market.

-In 2014, Glock announced the release of a single stack .380 billed as the model 42.
+In 2014, Glock announced the release of a single-stack .380, billed as the Model 42.
 Subcompact Glocks were prohibited in the United States, specifically the Glock Model 25 380.
 This is due to the criteria set regarding imported guns under the Gun Control Act of 1968.
 The Bureau of Alcohol, Tobacco, and Firearms (BATF) has a point system that determines the importation of a handgun.
-These points are awarded based on criteria including the gun's length, height, weight, caliber, construction, safety, features, sights, and grips.
-[1]The subcompacts failed these criteria and were prohibited from being introduced in the US due to the BATF regulations on the importation of small “Saturday night specials”[2].
+These points are awarded based on criteria that include the gun's length, height, weight, caliber, construction, safety features, accessories, sights, and grips.
+[1]The subcompacts failed to meet these criteria and were prohibited from being introduced in the US due to BATF regulations on the importation of small “Saturday night specials”[2].
 Enter the Model 43.

 This is Glock’s latest attempt at a pocket-sized pistol to compete with the vastly popular S&W Body Guard (Model 49) and various S&W Shield models.
 The Glock 43 overcomes one of the shortcomings of the Glock 42.
-This pistol was met with mixed results, to say the least.
+This pistol was met with mixed results, to put it mildly.
 There were some fans; however, it was still not a 9mm such as the S&W Shield.
-The G42 drove the demand for a single stack 9mm subcompact.
+The G42 drove demand for a single-stack 9mm subcompact.
 After personally testing the model 42, I was disappointed and relinquished it to a fellow LEO, who still carries it to this day.
-Finally, after roughly a year on the market, Glock announced they would give customers what they genuinely wanted, a single stack 9mm, which would be the model 43.
+Finally, after roughly a year on the market, Glock announced that it would give customers what they genuinely wanted: a single-stack 9mm, which would be the model 43.
 I, of course, had to have one.

 Some people overlook some things when selecting a handgun for defensive purposes; the first rule is to have a reliable gun with you.
-Many people purchase their first handgun and the advice of friends, or worse, something they see on TV.
-The large frame autoloader that never runs out of bullets and is like concealing a box of Cheerios is usually what they end up with.
-This leads to a violation of the first rule of a gunfight, HAVE A GUN.
-If the gun you purchased lays in a safe or gun cabinet because it is too heavy, it will be of little use when the SHTF…
+Many people purchase their first handgun based on the advice of friends, or worse, something they see on TV.
+The large frame autoloader, which never runs out of bullets and resembles concealing a box of Cheerios, is usually what they end up with.
+This leads to a violation of the first rule of a gunfight: HAVE A GUN.
+If the gun you purchased lies in a safe or gun cabinet because it is too heavy, it will be of little use when the SHTF…

-So maybe you have looked around and decided that a sub-compact is what you needed.
+Perhaps you have looked around and decided that a subcompact is what you need.
 Years ago, the advice from any sage gun expert was a J-Frame five-shot Smith and Wesson revolver or any of the countless clones.
 Nowadays, modern thinking and technology have changed that.
 Today, most semi-automatics offer a fair degree of reliability that was always an inherent factor with semi-autos of yesteryear.

-In 1981, Gaston Glock introduced the Glock, an Austrian-made pistol that stormed the world.[3]
+In 1981, Gaston Glock introduced the Glock, an Austrian-made pistol that quickly gained worldwide recognition.
+The department issued recognition.[3]
 Recent polls show Glock is the predominant service pistol for most US law enforcement agencies, comprising over 65 percent of the department issues weapons in use.[4]

 The success of this series of pistols has been phenomenal; to that end, we will look at the latest entry in the market from Glock, the Glock Model 43.
 The standard Glock Model 43 is the focus of this article, not its larger sibling, the Glock 43X.